 AFP Defined Risk Strategy is designed to help limit large losses from short-term fear selling in the stock market.

 It is a stop-loss process that is triggered when the stock market trades below its recent average range.
 (We sell stock positions on this trigger.)
-History shows us that most large losses occur when the stock market trades below its 200-day moving average.
+History shows us that most large losses occur when the stock market trades below its 200-day moving average and when short term volatility spikes up.
 By selling stocks at these transition points, we seek to sit out until whatever is causing the market problems subsides.

 How Does It Work?

 We apply this Defined Risk approach to a portion of stocks within diversified portfolios.
-If the market trades targeted amounts above or below its 200-day average, we buy or sell these stocks.
+If the market trades above or below tactical triggers, we buy or sell these stocks.
 We separate domestic and international stock trends, and apply different triggers to each.
-Once the market moves back into its 200-day moving average range, we re-establish our stock holdings.
-To reduce the quantity of trades, we apply a trading window % above and below specific price targets so that we are not buying and selling in/out repeatedly in short periods of time if the market is hovering near its 200-day moving average.
+Once the market moves back into "normal or average trading ranges", we re-establish core stock holdings.
+In January 2021, in order to reduce the quantity of trades and the corresponding tax reporting on trades in taxable accounts, we migrated our strategy into an ETF (Global X Adaptive Wealth ONOF) so that tactical moves would no longer trigger capital gains.

 Why not stay invested all the time?